hisubram/mobilefoundation/jsonstore_code_examples.md

 ```
 {: codeblock}

-### Start a transaction, add some data, remove a document, commit the transaction and roll back the transaction if there's a failure
+### Start a transaction, add some data, remove a document, commit the transaction and roll back the transaction if there's a failure in iOS
 {: #ios-transaction }
 ```objc
 // Get the accessor to an already initialized collection.